SacBase/Stdlib/README.md

 $ make install
 ```

-Variables that can be passed to the CMake
+Variables that can be passed to CMake
 =========================================

 When running CMake it is possible to pass the following variables: